Amtrak Floridain

 Wi-Fi On The Floridian

-Wi-Fi is available, but due to limited bandwidth, it supports only basic web browsing.
+Wi-Fi is available, but due to limited bandwidth, it supports only basic web browsing and other restricted functions.
 Streaming or downloading large files is not supported.
 For more information, check out my Amtrak Wi-Fi page.

-Please remember that there are parts of the route where you can connect to Wi-Fi, but there may not be cellular service.
-Since the Wi-Fi service is cell-based, there are sections where the train may not receive a signal, which means your phone may also not have a signal.
+Please be aware that there are sections along the route where Wi-Fi may not be available.
+However, cellular service might still be accessible.
+Since the Wi-Fi service relies on cellular signals, there may be areas where the train does not receive a connection, which could also result in your phone lacking a signal.

 Additional Features of the Floridian